California's annual statewide earthquake drill is today. Here's what to know about the Great ShakeOut

 California's earthquake history

-Luther Strayer, a structural geologist and professor at California State University, East Bay, recently talked to CBS San Francisco about when California's next big earthquake might hit.
+Luther Strayer, a structural geologist and professor at California State University, East Bay, recently talked to CBS Bay Area about when California's next big earthquake might hit.
 Strayer has been studying the Hayward fault, another California fault that has caused disastrous earthquakes, for about a decade.

 "There will be an earthquake probably in a lot of our lifetimes.
 I would guess in the next 30 years, everybody who is living in the Bay Area will experience a pretty large earthquake," Strayer said, adding, "The recurrence interval on the Hayward fault is somewhere between 140-170 years, and we're in that range from 1868."